Who are we?

 Through our numerous activities, we create the opportunity to gather different parts of Danish sociology, so as many actors and voices as possible can be involved in the development of sociology in Denmark.

-The association currently has more than 600 members which includes both students, employees and retirees.
+The association currently has around 600 members, which includes both students, employees and retirees.
 It is a focus of the association to represent sociology widely and not only represent specific topics or age groups.
 We therefore seek to have at least one member of the board of The Danish Sociological Association elected among those working outside academia.
 The students will influence the future of sociology and, therefore, the association also wants to strengthen transgenerational communities.
-The association always has several student representatives in the board and arranges various activities that are specifically targeted at the student community.
+The association always has several student representatives on the board and arranges various activities that are specifically targeted at the student community.

 Geographically, the sociological landscape is spread widely across Denmark.
 Sociological educations can be found at universities in Copenhagen, Aalborg, Esbjerg, Aarhus, and Roskilde.
 It has great importance to the association to support these educations as well as further training of sociologists after they have completed their university education.